Petroklos/explodingDice/README.md

 # Exploding Dice

-A simple C program to test the average results of Kids with Bikes' "Exploding Dice" mechanic.
+This C program simulates the "Exploding Dice" mechanic from Kids with Bikes, where rolling the highest value on a die allows an additional roll.
-You should be able to run it by copy-pasting the code from the [explodingDice.c](explodingDice.c) file in any online compiler.
+You can run the program by pasting the code from [explodingDice.c](explodingDice.c) into any online compiler.

+## How It Works

+The program rolls various dice (`d4`, `d6`, `d8`, `d10`, `d12`, `d20`) multiple times, tracking total rolls, explosions (re-rolls), and calculating average improvements over the standard die average.

+## Key Concept: Average Improvement

+The average improvement from explosions approximates \( \frac{1}{\text{dieSize} - 1} \), since rolling the highest value on a die (an explosion) adds another average roll.

 ## Results